West Drayton: St Martin's Church

-St Catherine Catholic Church
+St Catherine's Catholic Church

-After the Potato Famine of the 1840s (known in Ireland as the Great Famine or Great Hunger), Irish immigrants who were mainly of the Roman Catholic religion and from counties Cork and Waterford arrived in West Drayton and took up residence in poor housing by The Green which became known locally as the Irish hovels.
+After the Potato Famine of the 1840s (known in Ireland as the Great Famine or Great Hunger), Irish immigrants who were of the Roman Catholic religion and principally from counties Cork and Waterford arrived in West Drayton and took up residence in poor housing by The Green which became known locally as the Irish hovels.
 Today this is the site of Daisy Villas.
-Work for the Irish immigrants could be found in market gardens, the brickfields and in railway construction.
-Initially the nearest official place of Catholic worship was a chapel at North Hyde, over four miles away.
-Later a Roman Catholic Mass was given in a stable at the back of the Kings Head Public House adjacent to The Green.
-On 30 May 1867 West Drayton became a Catholic mission with the Rev. Peter Francis Elkins becoming the resident priest.
+Work for the Irish immigrants was found in the market-gardens surrounding West Drayton.

+The nearest official place of Catholic worship was St. Mary's chapel at North Hyde, requiring a walk of over four miles each way to attend Mass on a Sunday.
+Because of this distance a Roman Catholic Mass was offered in a stable at the back of the Kings Head Public House adjacent to The Green.
+By 1862 the Reverend Andrew Mooney, priest at the St. Mary's North Hyde Orphanage was using a cottage in Money Lane called the 'White House' as a school and was conducting services there.
+He was succeeded by the Reverend Peter Francis Elkins, also the priest at the North Hyde Mission to which the school at West Drayton was attached.

+On 30 May 1867 West Drayton became a Catholic Mission with the Rev. Elkins becoming the resident priest.
 In July 1867 Rev. Elkins petitioned the Archbishop of Westminster to support the building of a church and school.
 The building of a church and school was given the special approbation of the Archbishop.